Bibekworkplace/Laliga-Top-Player-Analysis-using-Python/README.md

 # Bibek portfolio

-# Project 1: Analysis of current Laliga players and create a team of Top players for each position
+# Project 1: Analyse current Laliga players to create a team of Top players for each position

 ## Problem statement
 We want to analyze teams and players for different positions, starting from Goalkeepers, all